Episode 5 (Twin Peaks): Events

 That same afternoon, Bobby attends family counseling with Dr. Jacoby (Russ Tamblyn), the town psychiatrist who also saw Laura as a patient prior to her death.
 Bobby is initially dismissive of Jacoby's attempt at analysis, but once he is isolated from his parents, he breaks down and confesses that Laura had told him that she wanted to die, and that she had pressured Bobby into dealing drugs so that she could use them herself.

 At a party in the Great Northern to welcome the new investors, Benjamin and Catherine Martell (Piper Laurie) secretly discuss their plan to burn the town's sawmill the following night and buy the land cheaply, unaware that Audrey is spying on them.
 Leland begins sobbing hysterically when a piece of music begins, and Martell escorts him away.
 Benjamin then finds Josie, to whom he revealed the location of Catherine's faked account book.
 Madeline calls Donna and informs her of a tape she found hidden in Laura's bedpost.
 Shelly waits at home with Bobby's gun as Johnson arrives.
-Hank attacks him beside his truck, threatening him; Johnson walks inside and lashes out at Shelly, and who draws the gun and shoots him.
+Hank attacks him beside his truck, threatening him; Johnson walks inside and lashes out at Shelly, who draws the gun and shoots him.

 Coming back home to the sound of the Icelanders singing, Agent Cooper is suspicious of someone in his dark room.
 He points his gun and says to turn on the light.
 Audrey Horne is naked in his bed, and she begs him to let her stay.